 Hire/use a meeting room

-If you are looking for a venue for your next meeting or event, the Hawkesbury Library Service manages three meeting rooms for use or hire.
+If you are looking for a venue for your next meeting or event, the Hawkesbury Library Service manages three meeting rooms for hire.

-The Deerubbin Centre meeting rooms are available free for Local Government Area community groups.
+The Deerubbin Centre meeting rooms are available free for Local Community Groups.

 Hours of availability: